-Asset owners may invest in alternative investments, such as hedge funds, and use estimated valuations provided by fund administrators because final valuations may not be available on a timely basis.
-Asset owners that wish to use estimated values as fair values must consider requirements for doing so included in the section Estimated versus Final Values (Section 2.2.3) of the Guidance Statement on Alternative Strategies and Structures.
+Asset owners may invest in alternative investments, such as hedge funds, and may use estimated valuations provided by fund administrators because final valuations may not be available on a timely basis.
+Asset owners that would like to use estimated values as fair values must consider requirements for doing so included in the section Estimated versus Final Values of the Guidance Statement on Alternative Investment Strategies and Structures.

-Please refer to the Guidance Statement on Alternative Investment Strategies and Structures for more information on valuing portfolios when investments are not fully liquid (Section 2.2.1) and the frequency of valuation of portfolios (Section 2.2.2).
+Please refer to the Guidance Statement on Alternative Investment Strategies and Structures for more information on valuing portfolios when investments are not fully liquid and the frequency of valuation of portfolios.